Board of Directors

 Clifton Clark, Board President

-Clifton Clark attended MMS as an elementary student, and went on to graduate from West Virginia University College of Law (J.D.), West Virginia University College of Business and Economics (M.B.A) and the University of Virginia (B.A., economics).
-He is currently a high net worth lender with BB&T and has served as corporate portfolio manager, business support specialist and credit analyst in his eight years with the bank.
-Clifton is actively involved in the Charleston community and has served on the boards of numerous organizations including West Virginia Advocates (treasurer), Taste of All Charleston (treasurer) and East End Community Association (vice president).
-He recently retired from a five year stint as a management team member of Generation Charleston, the Charleston Area Alliance’s young professional group.
+Clifton Clark attended MMS as an elementary student, going on to graduate from Capital High School, the University of Virginia (B.A., economics), West Virginia University College of Law (J.D.), West Virginia University College of Business and Economics (M.B.A), and.
+He is currently a wealth advisor at BB&T, having previously served as wealth lending strategy manager, wealth lending officer and corporate portfolio manager in his 14 years at BB&T. In addition to his service at MMS, Clifton is actively involved in the Charleston community and serves as treasurer of Taste of All, a committee of FestivALL Charleston, and as vice president of the East End Community Association.
+He also previously spent a five year stint on the management team of Generation Charleston, the Charleston Area Alliance’s young professional group.
 Clifton currently lives in Charleston’s East End neighborhood with his wife, Katherine “Katie” Clark, and their two young children, both of whom attend MMS.

 Benjamin Bailey, Board Vice President